Cross-modal Full-mode Fine-grained Alignment for Text-to-Image Person Retrieval: Method

-where $\tau_1$ is a temperature hyperparameter which controls the probability distribution peaks.
-The matching probability $p_{i,j}$ can be viewed as the proportion of the cosine similarity score between $g_{i}^{t}$ and $g_{j}^{v}$ to the sum of cosine similarity scores between $g_{i}^{t}$ and $\{g_{j}^{v}\}_{j=1}^{N}$ in a mini-batch.
+where $\tau_1$ acts as a temperature term that modulates the spread of the resulting distribution.
+The probability $p_{i,j}$ quantifies how much the similarity between the text embedding $g_i^t$ and the image embedding $g_j^v$ contributes relative to the sum of all similarities between $g_i^t$ and every image embedding in the mini-batch.

-Let the $i-th$ text $T_i$ in the mini-batch be the query text and $I_i$ be the corresponding image for $T_i$ at rank-$k$, where $k > 1$.
-Different from IRRA \cite{jiang2023cross}, we propose to calculate adaptive weight based on the similarity between the query text $T_i$ and all image representations:
+Let the $i-th$ text $T_i$ from the batch be designated as the query text and $I_i$ be the corresponding image for $T_i$ at rank-$k$, where $k > 1$.
+Different from IRRA \cite{jiang2023cross}, we propose to derive an adaptive weighting factor by assessing the similarity between the query text $T_i$ and all image representations:

-where $\alpha$ is a weight factor which reflects the contribution of unmatched image-text pairs to the cross-modal global matching capability of the model. $w_{i}^{t2i}=1$ indicates that the query text $T_i$ and its corresponding image $I_i$ are successfully matched, while $w_{i}^{t2i}>1$ indicates that $T_i$ and $I_i$ are unmatched.
-The A-SDM loss from text to image within a mini-batch is then computed as:
+where $\alpha$ is a weight factor reflecting the contribution of unmatched image-text pairs to the cross-modal global matching ability of the model.
+Here, $\max_k p_{i,k}$ indicates the top similarity value between the text $T_i$ and every image within the mini-batch, while $p_{i,i}$ refers to the similarity associated with its corresponding positive image.
+The constant term ``$+1$'' ensures that when $T_i$ and its corresponding image $I_i$ are correctly matched, the weight $w_i^{t2i}$ defaults to 1.
+In this case, the A-SDM loss reduces to the SDM loss \cite{jiang2023cross}, preventing overemphasis on correctly matched pairs while allowing the model to focus adaptively on harder and misaligned pairs.
+Conversely, $w_i^{t2i} > 1$ indicates that $T_i$ and $I_i$ are unmatched, increasing their contribution to the loss to enhance global cross-modal alignment.
+The A-SDM loss for mapping text to image within a mini-batch is subsequently formulated as: